 - Closed-bottom culverts must provide fish passage.
 Closed-bottom culverts without fish passage provisions (i.e. baffles) are only installed when the stream slope is ≤ 0.5% or the difference in elevation between the control riffles is 0.2 metres (8 in) or less, and the riffle to riffle distance is 40 metres (131 ft) or less.
+The maximum slope of a culvert permitted to be installed under the Watercourse Alteration Certification Program is 5.0%.
 A properly installed culvert requires the invert of the culvert to be embedded 0.2 times the culvert diameter (0.2D) or 0.45 metre (18 in), whichever is less.
-See Section 6.4.1 Stream Gradient/Slope and Fish Passage. - A properly sized culvert must have the capacity to accommodate a 1 in 100-year runoff event.
+See Section 7.4.1 Watercourse Gradient/Slope and Fish Passage. - A properly sized culvert must have the capacity to accommodate a 1 in 100-year runoff event.
 This does not mean it will occur only once in every 100 years.
-It means that there is a one percent probability of such an event occurring in any given year. - Energy dissipation pools must be constructed at the outlet of all closed-bottom culverts, regardless of diameter. - All instream (i.e. below the bankfull width of a watercourse, whether wetted or not) work must be carried out in isolation of the stream flow. - For watercourses depicted on the New Brunswick Hydrographic Network (NBHN) (GeoNB Map Viewer) and all other watercourses that meet the working definition of a watercourse (See Section 1.3.3 Working Definition of a Watercourse): - for circular closed-bottom culverts, the minimum diameter permitted for installation is 600 millimetres (24 in); - for pipe arch culverts, the minimum size is 680 x 500 millimetres (28 x 20 inches).
+It means that there is a one percent probability of such an event occurring in any given year. - Energy dissipation pools must be constructed at the outlet of all closed-bottom culverts where the stream slope is greater than 0.5%. - All instream (i.e. below the bankfull width of a watercourse, whether wetted or not) work must be carried out in isolation of the stream flow. - For watercourses depicted on the New Brunswick Hydrographic Network (NBHN) (GeoNB Map Viewer) and all other watercourses that meet the working definition of a watercourse (See Section 1.3.3 Working Definition of a Watercourse): - for circular closed-bottom culverts, the minimum diameter permitted for installation is 600 millimetres (24 in); - for pipe arch culverts, the minimum size is 680 x 500 millimetres (28 x 20 inches).